LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/send-messages.md

 ### Send message

-`sendMessage` is used to send a single message to user.
-Using this function we can send messages to the user at any place of the code, without stopping the message flow.
+Use `sendMessage` to send a single message to the consumer at any place of the code, without stopping the message flow.
+Note the following:

-{: .important}
+* To set a delay for the message, use the [setMessageDelay](conversation-builder-scripting-functions-manage-conversation-flow.html#set-message-delay-value) function.
-To send multiple messages use the [sendMessages()](#send-messages) function.
+* To send multiple messages, use the [sendMessages](conversation-builder-scripting-functions-send-messages.html#send-messages) function.

 | Function Name | Arguments | Returns |
 | --- | --- | --- |